-On the other hand, the recall scores seem to differ between the two cases with the SN Ia run returning a much higher value (0.79 vs 0.46 for SNe Ic-BL), which suggests that the ML approach used in this study seems to fail to identify a larger portion of relevant Ic-BL cases.
+On the other hand, the recall scores seem to differ between the two cases, with the SN Ia run returning a much higher value (0.77 for SNe Ia versus 0.44 for SNe Ic-BL), which suggests that the ML approach used in this study seems to fail to identify a larger portion of relevant SN Ic-BL cases.
 This is likely caused by the current lack of a large SN Ic-BL population.

-From the training and validation data the models are observed to perform well in both cases.
-To put these models to the test we created a real-life test scenario with a completely new sample of SNe.
-This allowed us to simulate how the models would be rolled out in real life to see how well the models generalise to new data.
+From the training and validation data, we observed that the models perform well in both cases.
+To put these models to the test, we created a real-life test scenario with a completely new sample of SNe.
+This allowed us to simulate how the models would be rolled out in real-life and explore how well they generalise to new data.

-Again, as shown in figure~\ref{real_5050}, \textit{Random Forest} is observed to perform the best in each case.
-While the SN Ia case seems to keep performing well with a precision score of 0.83, we note that the Ic-BL model struggles to generalise to this unseen new data showing a drop of 46\% in its precision score and 31\% for its recall score.
-Tables~\ref{iaval5050} and ~\ref{icblval5050} show the results of all the metrics calculated for each ML algorithm considered for this real-life test scenario. .
+As shown in figure~\ref{real_5050}, random forest was again observed to perform the best in each case for the real-life testing scenario.
+While the SN Ia case seemed to keep performing well, with a precision score of 0.76, we note that the Ic-BL model struggled to generalise to the unseen new data, showing a drop of 46\% in its precision score and a drop of 27\% in its recall score.
+Tables~\ref{iaval5050} and ~\ref{icblval5050} show the results of all the metrics calculated for each ML algorithm considered for this real-life test scenario.